slhome2010/attributipro.doc/docs/general-info/metadata.md

 # Metadata

 This concept is widely used in technical documentation to denote additional information that describes the main data (in this case - attributes and their values), including images, icons, descriptions, and units of measurement.
+[Metadata editing](/module-features/metadata-editing.md).

 :::info
 Metadata is an integral part of the main data and is considered in all operations with the main data.